edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 .. note:: On using formats other than Markdown

-    You *can* opt to use other simple formats like plain text files or more complex ones like HTML.
-Since more complex formats can include additional data beyond what you want the language model to consume (like HTML's tags and their attributes), you may first want to clean those files and extract the content before sending it to OpenAI.
-(You can write your own logic for this or use libraries that are available online for conversion, to Markdown for example.)
+    We *could* opt to use other simple formats like plain text files or more complex ones like HTML.
+Since more complex formats can include additional data beyond what we want the language model to consume (like HTML's tags and their attributes), we may first want to clean those files and extract the content before sending it to OpenAI.
+(We can write our own logic for this or use libraries that are available online for conversion, to Markdown for example.)

-    It's possible to use more complex formats *without* cleaning them, but then you're paying for extra tokens that don't improve the answers your chatbot will give users.
+    It's possible to use more complex formats *without* cleaning them, but then we're paying for extra tokens that don't improve the answers our chatbot will give users.

 .. note:: On longer documentation sections